mkyleUD/Caviness-HPC-Shell/_episodes/00-hpc-intro.md

 is a distributed-memory Linux cluster.
 It is based on a rolling-upgradeable model for expansion and replacement of hardware over time.
 For more information on the specifics of Caviness hardware please vist the [Caviness](https://docs.hpc.udel.edu/abstract/caviness/caviness) page.
-The cluster was purchased with a proposed 5 year life to the first generation hardware, putting its refresh in the April 2023 to June 2023 time period.
+The cluster was purchased with a proposed 5 year life for the first generation hardware, putting its refresh in the April 2023 to June 2023 time period.

 Caviness is a technical and financial partnership between UD's Information Technologies and UD's faculty and researchers who require high-performance computing resources.
 Faculty and researchers become financial stakeholders by purchasing HPC resources (based on the cost of one or more compute nodes) in the cluster.
 Only stakeholders and the researchers sponsored by a stakeholder may use the cluster.
-It is located at UD's Computeing Center.
+It is located at UD's Computing Center.